NavidFayezi/Graph-Coloring/Readme.md

 # Graph coloring

-An implementation of the algorithm described in "Misra, J. & Gries, D. (1992).
-A constructive proof of Vizing’s Theorem."
+Implementation of the algorithm described in Misra, J., and David Gries.
+1992.
+"A constructive proof of Vizing's theorem."
+Information Processing Letters 131-133.